kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 achieved through kinematics or static alignment.

 The following figure shows the camber variation in bump during parallel wheel travel.
-A positive value indicates the top of the wheel leans outwards from the vehicle body.
-A negative value indicates the top of the wheel leans inwards towards the vehicle body.
+A positive camber angle means that the top of the wheel leans outwards from the vehicle body.
+A negative camber angle means that the top of the wheel leans inwards towards the vehicle body.

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-camber.png)

-The camber tends to decrease as the suspension is articulated in bump.
+Camber angle tends to decrease as the suspension is articulated in bump.
 This trend accelerates as the suspension travels further.
-Significant steering effects are observed when comparing the camber curves of the left and right wheels.
+Steering effects are observed when comparing the camber curves of the left and right wheels.
 While the left wheel is relatively insensitive to steering rack displacement, the camber curve of the right wheel is shifted with each increment of the steering rack.
 This effect is due to the kingpin inclination, caster angle, and the direction of steer applied to each wheel.

 ## Final comments

-In this study, we analyzed the kinematic wheel plane control of the front axle of a modified 2000 Honda Civic EK Hatchback.
-The double wishbone configuration of the front suspension common to the golden-era Honda vehicles show promising kinematic performance.
+In this study, we analyzed the kinematic wheel plane control of of a modified 2000 Honda Civic EK Hatchback front suspension.
+The double wishbone configuration of the front suspension common to golden-era Hondas show promising kinematic performance.

 The analysis revealed several key findings, including the rising half track variation, minimal wheel center recession, and dynamic toe-out during combined bump and steer.
 The design of the lower control arm suggests that ride harshness is managed through elastokinematic techniques.

-Kinematic wheel plane control is a fundamental aspect of suspension analysis, and while we utilized computer simulations in this study, these metrics can also be measured experimentally.
+Kinematic wheel plane control is a foundational aspect of suspension analysis, and while we utilized computer simulations in this study, these metrics can also be measured experimentally.
 Understanding the suspension system's working range is crucial in achieving your desired performance goals.
 Simple kinematic